This in-depth guide will tell you everything you need to know about red mite, how to identify them and more importantly, how to control them.

 - Red mite can survive for several months in an unoccupied coop.

-If you are interested in reading a practical page on How To Get Rid of Red Mite then there is a blog post I wrote a few years ago here where I used a pressure washer and diatom to get rid of red mite in one of my coops.
-There is also more information on the keeping-chickens.me.uk website on Red Mite.
+I wrote an article that gives a practical example of How To Get Rid of Red Mite here where I used a pressure washer and diatom to get rid of red mite in one of my coops.
+There is also more information on the keeping-chickens.me.uk website for Red Mites.

 1 Significance and control of the poultry red mite, dermanyssus gallinae. / Sparagano, O. A E; George, D. R.; Harrington, D. W J; Giangaspero, A.